dsett/FedSentencing/README.md

 ## An Interactive Visualization Tool for Federal Offender & Sentencing Data

 This python app gives people insight into the nature of the people and kinds of crimes tried in the Southern District of New York, the high profile federal court whose prosecutors have gone on to become mayors, governors, Supreme Court justices and even Nobel laureates.
 One of the most influential and active federal district courts in the country, the SDNY has jurisdiction over New York's major financial centers, not to mention trying mobster bosses like Gambino and Gotti.
 The Fed Criminals App allows users to choose two crime types from 32 options in drop menues, and then compare the age and number of dependents of offenders on the selected crimes.
 If you hover over any dot on the chart, you see three pieces of data: tk tk and tk.
 Some results: gamblers don't tend to have kids, whereas tk do; drug traffickers tk and tk.
+A second chart uses the dimension of color as well as an x and y axis and a hover function.

+In order to use these apps yourself, please clone this repository and then run the app in the terminal with the command "python Chart3.py".
+Then visit http:127.0.0.1:8050/ in your web browser.
+Yu should see an app that looks like this.

 ![Add image](https://raw.githubusercontent.com/drs22/FedSentencing/master/Images/Chart2.png)

-A second chart uses the dimension of color as well as an x and y axis and a hover function .
-This time, the colors show aht.

-TK LOOKS LIKE THIS

-In order to use these apps yourself, please clone this repository and then run Chart3.py and Chart2.py from terminal by using the commands "python Chart3.py" and "python Chart3.py".
-Then open your browser and go to the local host address ttkktktk addresss.
+For the other app, type "python Chart3.py" and then refresh your local host at the same address.

- Another stage of this project will allow comparison of Southern District data with other districts like the Eastern District of NY through a slider function; and yet another version will compare stats in the Southern District over time, specificallt for the past 16 years (for the current app, the dataset is 2015 sentences).
+A future stage of this project will allow comparison of Southern District data with other districts like the Eastern District of NY through a slider function; and yet another version will compare stats in the Southern District over time, specificallt for the past 16 years (for the current app, the dataset is 2015 sentences).
 In the future I also plan to embed this tool, and others, in a website.

 ### BACKGROUND